jkzorz/jkzorz.github.io/_posts/2019-06-05-Bubble-plots.md

 ---

-Bubble plots are another way to visualize compositional microbial community data.
+Bubble plots are another way to visualize compositional microbial community data (other than a [stacked bar chart](https://jkzorz.github.io/2019/06/05/stacked-bar-plots.html)).
 In a bubble plot the relative abundance of a species in a sample is scaled to match the size of the corresponding point.

 The initial data manipulation steps for this bubble plot are the same as for the [stacked bar chart](https://jkzorz.github.io/2019/06/05/stacked-bar-plots.html).
 Check out the [stacked bar chart](https://jkzorz.github.io/2019/06/05/stacked-bar-plots.html) post for a more in-depth description of the initial steps, see below for the abridged version.